AWalderDev/BrewFind/README.md

 ### Class Diagram Description

 **MainActivity:**  The first screen the user sees.
 This will have a list of breweries sorted by distance from user.
+The list is sortable and searchable by size, region, name.

 **VisitedListActivity:**  A screen that shows a list of breweries the user has visited.